MidgetBrony/Boxroom-TV/README.md

 Launch the game to create your Mods folder.
 If one doesn't appear, create one yourself.

-Drop Boxrooms-TV.dll in your Mods folder.
+Drop Boxroom-TV.dll in your Mods folder.

 **Run the game and left-click a TV to generate necessary files, you need 2 folders that the game will register MP4 files from.**